AlexandrePuiseux65/Template_ReadME/README.md

 ```shell
 C:\Users\alexandre.puiseux> C:\...\GenerateCalibration2\build\exe.win-amd64-3.7\createHexFile.exe -h
 ```
-In last, you can also see the command and more information on how to use this code by use the argument -h or -help.
+In last, you can also see the command and more information on how to use this code by use the argument -h or --help.

 ## Build with